Great Fairy Fountain Guitar Tab (Guitar Tabs)

 The theme is inspired by the map theme for World 3, Water Land, from Super Mario Bros 3

 It is a little bit unconventional, but I think it is perfect for making it sounds as guitaristic as possible.
 Guitaristic refer to sounding comfortable for the guitar.
 Many times, covers don’t sound that is made for the instruments.
 Sometimes, changes in tunning can make the music sound fitting for the guitar.
 Here is what I found I worked well:

 (1E) (2B) (3G) (4D) (5A#) (6E)

-The Great Fairy Fountain Guitar arrangement has been my most successful video.
+This Great Fairy Fountain tabs is possible to this arrangement which it has been my most successful video.
 Zelda’s music has a sweet spot on my heart.
 The first time I recorded this video, it took me so much time to do it.
 But in the end, it was all worth it.
 It is the song that allowed me to express the way I wanted to the world.
 And it came out that way.
 I’m happy it did.
 After the video, many people asked me to do a tutorial, and I wasn’t planning to do it, but I guess the rest is history.

-Are you interested in other video game tabs?
+Are you interested in other video game tab?
 Then click this link to check my video game guitar collection.

 I hope this helps!